inspec/inspec/docs/resources.rst

 group -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``group`` matcher tests if the group to which a file belongs matches the specified value.
-For example:
+The ``group`` matcher tests if the group to which a file belongs matches the specified value:

 .. code-block:: ruby